ibm-js/sdk/GUIDELINES.md

 ## Security Guidelines

+Use of possible evil functions like `eval()` or equivalents SHOULD be avoided as much as possible.

-Each use of possible evil function like `eval()` MUST be hinted by jshint in the code.
+When they cannot be avoided, each use of an evil function MUST be hinted by jshint in the code.

 The code MUST also contain a comment explaining why we need that call, when it will be triggered.
 From this we will be able to extract a security guide listing all the potentially harmful call